Common Data Project – 2021 Report

 Over the last decade, the region has seen some noteworthy gains.
-High school graduation rates across New England have been continuously trending up, and four-year graduation rates for many student groups have reached the NESSC target of 90%.
+For example, high school graduation rates across New England have been continuously trending up, and four-year graduation rates for multiple student groups have reached the NESSC target of 90%.
 Another positive trend is a reduction in the graduation rate gap between economically disadvantaged students and their non-economically disadvantaged peers.
-Moreover, the high school dropout rate for economically disadvantaged students has fallen by nearly half since 2009.
 However, the data also reveal persistent achievement gaps that disproportionally impact historically disadvantaged students.
+Early data also suggest that the pandemic has exacerbated and deepened the existing disparities in educational opportunity and achievement.
 We examine achievement gaps for the region, as well as variations across states, in greater detail throughout the report.

 Regionally, student achievement approaches, but has not yet met, targets for all high school and college outcomes.
-On average, NESSC states have not yet met the targets set by the Consortium for high school graduation (4-year) or high school dropouts; however, extended high school graduation (6-year) rates meet the 90% target.
+On average, NESSC states have not yet met the targets set by the Consortium for high school graduation (4-year); however, regional extended high school graduation (6-year) rates met the 90% target.
 College enrollment rates, too, have not yet met targets set by the NESSC.
 And while students persist into the second year at high rates, college completion rates for most student groups fall well below the 80% target.

 Note: The NESSC sets targets for each of the student achievement outcomes and monitors progress toward these targets annually